-Based on the pattern seen in Figure 2, overall, resource-driven economies show higher rates of EGA which suggests, at least in the SSA context, that more and better economic opportunities can sometimes result either despite or even because of having resource extractive industries.
+Based on the pattern seen in Figure 2, overall, resource-driven economies show higher rates of entrepreneurial growth aspirations which suggests, at least in the SSA context, that more and better economic opportunities can sometimes result either despite or even because of having resource extractive industries.
 Importantly, as argued by Wenar (2016) and Acemoglu and Robinson (2012), resources in SSA may become a blessing instead of a curse.
 This conclusion is conditional on the extent of consensus, the absence of a disruptive conflict, and the quality of formal and informal institutions at the time when the exploitation of the resource commences.
 In turn, the quality of institutions is affected by either the character of colonial governance or by the local indigenous institutions; again, Botswana is a good example here.

-The presence of all the factors identified by fsQCA shows that, in addition to long-term historical factors (colonial history) and geography, medium to short-term postcolonial history also has an impact on EGA.
+The presence of all the factors identified by fsQCA shows that, in addition to long-term historical factors (colonial history) and geography, medium to short-term postcolonial history also has an impact on entrepreneurial growth aspirations.
 In that sense, HGAE in Africa is not only rooted in the distant past; its prevalence is also affected by the specific recent factors in national postcolonial histories.
-This also includes the impact of neighboring countries.
-The dimension that appeared in most of the solution sets for both "good" and "bad" EGA outcomes is the presence or absence of bad neighbors.
-In that sense, geography matters again: for African entrepreneurs it is not only relevant what happens in their own countries; the opportunities they face are also strongly influenced by their neighbors.
-To see how important this may be, it is sufficient to make a comparison, for example, with the European Union, where the probability of having disruptive neighbors has become so low that it is no longer relevant either for economic development or for HGAE.
-Similarly, being land locked is an important factor in most of the configurations: access to the sea dominates in solutions for "good" outcomes (see Table 3).
+This also includes the impact of neighbouring countries.
+The dimension that appeared in most of the solution sets for both 'good' and 'bad' entrepreneurial growth aspirations outcomes is the presence or absence of bad neighbours.
+In that sense, geography matters again: for African entrepreneurs it is not only relevant what happens in their own countries; the opportunities they face are also strongly influenced by their neighbours.
+To see how important this may be, it is sufficient to make a comparison for example with the European Union, where the probability of having disruptive neighbours has become so low that it is no longer relevant either for economic development or for HGAE.
+Similarly, being land-locked is an important factor in most of the configurations: access to the sea dominates in solutions for 'good' outcomes (see Table 3).
 Again, this is unlikely to be as significant in other contexts where transport infrastructure is more developed.

 In a way, what we did not find is as interesting as what we did find.
 One general result we would like to highlight is that we could not identify solutions based on strong presence of single dimensions; it is always the configurations that matter.
-This is consistent with both the analytical assumptions of multicausal explanations in history and set-analytic approaches.
+This is consistent with both the analytical assumptions of multi-causal explanations in history and set-analytic approaches.
 Again, this can be illustrated in particular by the impact of high natural resource rents, a theme that features strongly in the social science and economics literature.
-For HGAE, the impact of natural resources is ambiguous: there are several SSA economies where resources rents do not discourage entrepreneurial activity and

-Angola is the most remarkable example of that.
-Rather, EGA are always codependent on other aspects of geography, coastal location, and both long and short/medium term histories, where the latter are not entirely dependent on colonial legacies.
+For HGAE, the impact of natural resources is ambiguous: there are several SSA economies where resources rents do not discourage entrepreneurial activity and Angola is the most remarkable example of that.
+Rather, entrepreneurial growth aspirations are always co-dependent on other aspects of geography, coastal location, and both long and short/medium term histories, where the latter are not entirely dependent on colonial legacies.